Yellow fever: Early history

-Although yellow fever is most prevalent in tropical-like climates, the northern United States were not exempted from the fever.
+Although yellow fever is most prevalent in tropical-like climates, the northern United States was not exempt from the fever.
 The first outbreak in English-speaking North America occurred in New York City in 1668.
 English colonists in Philadelphia and the French in the Mississippi River Valley recorded major outbreaks in 1669, as well as additional yellow fever epidemics in Philadelphia, Baltimore, and New York City in the 18th and 19th centuries.
 The disease traveled along steamboat routes from New Orleans, causing some 100,000–150,000 deaths in total.
-The yellow fever epidemic of 1793 in Philadelphia, which was then the capital of the United States, resulted in the deaths of several thousand people, more than 9% of the population.
-One of these deaths was James Hutchinson, a physician helping to treat the population of the city.
-The national government fled the city to Trenton, New Jersey, including President George Washington.
+The Yellow Fever Epidemic of 1793 in Philadelphia, which was then the capital of the United States, caused thousands of deaths totaling over 9% of the city's population, including James Hutchinson, a physician helping to treat the population of the city.
+As the outbreak escalated organs of the federal government fled piecemeal to the city to Trenton, New Jersey, eventually being joined by President George Washington.
+This was done with little coordination or formal sanction and at times was carried out in great haste.
+All entities of the federal government including Congress and President soon returned to resume operations in Philadelphia as the epidemic subsided.
+However, another severe outbreak in 1799 culminated in an official decision to relocate the national government to the city of Trenton, where it remained for the next six months.

 The southern city of New Orleans was plagued with major epidemics during the 19th century, most notably in 1833 and 1853.
-A major epidemic occurred in both New Orleans and Shreveport, Louisiana in 1873.
+A major epidemic occurred in both New Orleans and Shreveport, Louisiana, in 1873.
 Its residents called the disease "yellow jack".
 Urban epidemics continued in the United States until 1905, with the last outbreak affecting New Orleans.